 MaxRecoveryOrders This is the maximum number of orders that the user wants the EA to open if the initial trade goes against us (Default= 10).
 Your broker may have a limit on the number of lots you are able to trade depending on the size of your account.
 (N.B.
 The lot size of each recovery order is MGLotMultiplier greater than the last order opened - caution advised).

-UsePipTarget This allows you to select a pips or money value for the collection of recovery orders to close.
+UsePipTarget This allows you to select a pips or money value for the collection of recovery orders to close (Default=?).

-MGPipProfit This is the value in pips at which the EA will close all open recovery orders in the current pair.
+MGPipProfit This is the total value in pips at which the EA will close all open recovery orders in the current pair if UsePipTarget is set to true.

-MG$$Profit This is the value in money at which the EA will close all open recovery orders in the current pair.
+MG$$Profit This is the value in money at which the EA will close all open recovery orders in the current pair if UsePipTarget is set to false.

 MGStep This is the gap, in pips, between each trade that the EA opens (default = 80).
 Use this if AutoMGStep is set to False.

-AutoMGStep The EA has a look up table for the following pairs with steps:
+AutoMGStep If this is set to true, the EA is using a look up table for the following pairs with steps:

 USDCAD - 100pips